 - Safer walking and biking routes to school are helping more kids get the physical activity they need to stay healthy and do better in school.

 - More farmers markets mean more families have access to fruits and vegetables.

 - More workplace wellness programs are helping employees improve their health, which decreases healthcare costs for employers.

-- 27.6% of Minnesotans are obese - caused by insufficient physical activity and unhealthy eating - increasing risk for heart disease and diabetes, among other chronic illnesses.
+- 26.1% of adults in Minnesotans are obese - caused by insufficient physical activity and unhealthy eating - increasing risk for heart disease and diabetes, among other chronic illnesses.

-- Obesity and tobacco use and exposure are the two leading causes of death.
+- Obesity and tobacco use and exposure are two leading causes of death.